ghafeleb/goodfellas/index.md

   <img src="https://github.com/ghafeleb/goodfellas/blob/main/docs/resources/embedding.PNG" width="450" />
   <img src="https://github.com/ghafeleb/goodfellas/blob/main/docs/resources/bias.PNG" width="450" />
-  <figcaption>Fig. 2: The minimum dominating set of a graph</figcaption>
+  <figcaption align="center">Fig. 2: The minimum dominating set of a graph</figcaption>
   <!--   <img src="/docs/resources/embedding.PNG" width="300" /> -->
 <!--   <figcaption>{{An ideal latent space (left) where the articles from opposite classes are far from each other which helps to expose the political bias (right) and improves the performance of the classification task.}}</figcaption> -->